API Authentication

 Overview

 APIs use authorization to ensure that client requests access data securely.
-This can involve authenticating the sender of a request and verifying that they have permission to access or manipulate the relevant data.
-The below request will return a bearer token.
-This token can then be used in the header of subsequent API calls to confirm authentication.
+This involves authenticating the sender of a request and verifying that they have permission to access or manipulate the relevant data.
+The authentication request returns a bearer token that can be used in subsequent API calls to confirm authentication.

 Key points